Errors and Omissions (E&O) Insurance: Definition and How It Works

 A standard E&O policy responds when a client alleges that the insured's professional error, omission, or negligent act caused the client a financial loss.
 Covered claims typically include:

 E&O policies pay for: defense costs (attorney fees, expert witnesses, court costs), settlements, and judgments up to the policy limit.
+The insurer's duty to defend requires it to provide a legal defense even for groundless claims, triggered the moment the claim is tendered — not after coverage is confirmed.
 Defense costs may be included within the limit (reducing available coverage) or paid in addition to the limit — this distinction matters significantly in high-exposure professions.

 What E&O Does Not Cover